Flowette: Flow Matching with Graphette Priors for Graph Generation: Background and setting

 To provide suitable inductive bias for a particular application, we need a flexible class of probabilistic models to design meaningful priors.
 This work extends graphons, a widely used approach for graph priors \citep{han2022g}. \begin{definition} (\textbf{Graphon}) A \emph{graphon} is a symmetric, measurable function $W:[0,1]^2\to[0,1]$.
 Given $n\in\mathbb{N}$, a graph $G$ with $n$ nodes can be sampled from $W$ by: (i) drawing latent variables $x_1,\dots,x_n \overset{iid}{\sim}\mathcal{U}[0,1]$, and (ii) for each $1\le i<j\le n$, sampling an edge $A_{ij}\sim\mathrm{Bernoulli}(W(x_i,x_j))$ independently, then set $A_{ji}=A_{ij}$.
 We write $G \sim \mathsf{G}(n,W)$. \end{definition}

+We give an accessible introduction to graphons, sparsified graphons, and graphexes (the structural priors that graphettes generalise) in Appendix~\ref{sec:graphons}.
 The limitation of graphons is that graphs sampled from graphons are dense, i.e., the number of edges grow quadratically with the number of nodes.
 However, many realworld graphs such as social and molecular networks are sparse, i.e., the number of edges grow subquadratically with the nodes.
 Sparsified graphons \citep{keriven2020convergence, klopp2017oracle} is an alternative used to model sparse graphs.

 \begin{definition} (\textbf{Sparsified graphon}.)
 Let $W:[0,1]^2 \to [0,1]$ denote a graphon and $\{\rho_i\}_i=(\rho_1, \rho_2,\ldots, \rho_n, \ldots)$ denote a real-valued sequence converging to zero such that $0 \leq \rho_i \leq 1$.
 Then the graphon $W_n := \rho_n W$ is called the sparsified graphon.
 We denote a graph $G$ with $n$ nodes sampled from $W_n$ by $G \sim \mathsf{G}(n,W, \rho_n)$. \end{definition}